Le Jeu des 1000 euros

-Le Jeu des 1000 euros (translation: The 1000 Euros Game) is a French daily radio game show broadcast on France Inter.
-Created in 1958 by Henri Kubnick under the name 100000 francs par jour (translation: 100,000 French Francs By Day), it is the longest-running program on French radio.
+Le Jeu des 1000 euros (The 1000 Euros Game) is a French daily radio game show broadcast on France Inter.
+Created in 1958 by Henri Kubnick under the name 100 000 francs par jour (100,000 Francs Per Day), it is the longest-running program on French radio.

 Because of the change of the French currency value over the years, it was renamed multiple times before taking its present name.
-It has been hosted respectively by Henri Kubnick, Albert Raisner, Maurice Gardett, Roger Lanzac, Pierre Le Rouzic, Lucien Jeunesse for 30 years from 1965 to 1995, Louis Bozon from September 1995 to June 2008, and is currently being hosted by Nicolas Stoufflet.
+It has been hosted by Henri Kubnick, Albert Raisner, Maurice Gardett, Roger Lanzac, Pierre Le Rouzic, Lucien Jeunesse for 30 years from 1965 to 1995, Louis Bozon from September 1995 to June 2008, and is currently being hosted by Nicolas Stoufflet.

 Overview

-The show travels throughout the year to many French towns, usually once a week.
-The show has also travelled to the United States, Portugal, Guadeloupe, Martinique, Réunion, the Clemenceau Airport, on the ocean liner Massalia, and in a submarine.
+The show travels throughout the year to towns all around France, usually once a week.
+The show has also travelled to the United States, Portugal, Guadeloupe, Martinique, Réunion, on the aircraft carrier Clemenceau, on MV Massalia, and in a submarine.
 The show is recorded, then broadcast a few days later in several stages.

 Blue, white, and red questions

 Contestants draw six questions in three colors, (blue, white, and red) to answer: three blue questions, two white questions, and one red question.
-The questions are developed by the audience, but the production team ranks them by difficulty.
+The questions are written by listeners, and ranked by difficulty by the production team.
 For each question, the contestants are allowed to provide multiple answers for up to 30 seconds.
 Questions that are not answered correctly are then rephrased, but only one answer is permitted within 15 seconds.

 At this stage, there are three possibilities: